 Here are the subject areas of the startup books:

 - Change the World for the Better

-- Found a New Venture
+- Start a Purpose Driven Venture

 - Strategy & Planning

 - Founders’ Stories